KuhlTime/bachelor-thesis/content/05_system_design.md

 For each confined space there are subsidiary assessment interfaces holding the information about who performed the assessment, a timestamp when the assessment took place, further documents and an array of hazards found inside that confined space.
 (See Figure @fig:erdConfinedSpace)

 #### Hazard
 In case of an emergency a hazard interface gives clear instructions on what to be expected when arriving at the scene.
-It states threshold values `Measurment` that need to be checked before entry and mitigation strategies that have to be carried out.
+It states threshold values inside the `measurements` property that need to be checked before entry and potential mitigation strategies that have to be carried out.
 A possible hazard object might look as follows:

 ```json
 {